GatorGallery/TicTacToe/README.md

 ## Installation

-**Note that in order to run this program on Mac OS, skip to the next section to use pipenv**
+**Note that in order to run this program on Mac OS, skip to the next section to use pipenv.**

 To install [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/) run: